waxGames/Auto-Cobblestone-Farm/README.md

 # Auto-Cobblestone-Farm
 Auto Cobblestone Farm with Python ☕

-The page where we learned about stone breaking speeds
+Values ​​were taken as 3 times the page where we learned about stone breaking speeds
 # https://minecraft.wiki/w/Stone